shraddha-an/puzzles/README.md

 10. Lucky Ticket: Ticket numbers usually consist of an even number of digits.
 A ticket number is considered lucky if the sum of the first half of the digits is equal to the sum of the second half.

+11. Sort by Height: Some people are standing in a row in a park.
+There are trees between them which cannot be moved.
+Your task is to rearrange the people by their heights in a non-descending order without moving the trees.
+People can be very tall!

+12. String in Parantheses: Given a string containing () enclosing another string; reverse the contents of the () and return the string.
+Eg:  foo(bar)baz(blim) --> foorabbazmilb